intel/llvm/sycl/doc/EnvironmentVariables.md

 ### `ONEAPI_DEVICE_SELECTOR`

 With no environment variables set to say otherwise, all platforms and devices presently on the machine are available.
 The default choice will be one of these devices, usually preferring a LevelZero GPU device, if available.
-The `ONEAPI_DEVICE_SELECTOR` can be used to limit that choice of devices, and to expose GPU sub-devices (aka "tiles") as individual devices.
+The `ONEAPI_DEVICE_SELECTOR` can be used to limit that choice of devices, and to expose GPU sub-devices or sub-sub-devices as individual devices.

 The syntax of this environment variable follows this BNF grammar:
 ```